Leadership Programs

 Educational Leadership: Collaborative Leadership to Advance School Success (CLASS)

 Collaborative Leadership to Advance School Success (CLASS) is a non-traditional, research-based approach to school and district leadership development.
-It is grounded in a proven model of equity-driven improvement (strategic inquiry) in which participants improve performance for historically underserved students and re-design systems to better serve these and all students.
-We develop leaders who break the correlation between race, poverty, level of English language proficiency, special education designation, and student achievement.
+It is grounded in a proven model of equity-focused improvement (strategic inquiry) in which participants improve performance for historically underserved students and re-design systems to better serve these and all students.
 The program is hands-on (participants learn leadership by leading), within an integrated set of courses led by an instructor who is an experienced leader and an expert in our model who comes to know you, your school, and the cohort well.
 Graduates are prepared to successfully inhabit a wide variety of leadership roles.
 Classes meet one evening per week either in-person or online.

 Upon successful completion of the two-year program, graduates will receive a Master’s degree in Educational Leadership and recommendation for New York State School Building Leader (SBL) and School District Leader (SDL) certifications.

-For more information or if you are interested in speaking with a CLASS graduate or attending a CLASS session, contact Program Leader, Nell Scharff Panero at hscharff@hunter.cuny.edu.
+For more information or if you are interested in speaking with a CLASS graduate or attending a CLASS session, contact the Program Leader, Kathleen Smith at ks286@hunter.cuny.edu.

 CLASS – Hunter Campus